trebek1/Angular_Feed/README.md

 }
 ```

+## Part 1

 Grab the first 20 documents from this list and display them in order.
 In the
-interface, show the headline (Document.Headline), a friendly version of the
+UI, show the headline (Document.Headline), a friendly version of the document
-insert date (Document.InsertDate) and the source (Document.Source).
-There’s
+insert date (`Document.InsertDate`) and the news source (Document.Source).
-an example of this in the included file, `public/templates/customWidget.html`.
+There’s an example of this in the included file,
+`public/templates/customWidget.html`.

+## Part 2

 When a headline is clicked, the document should expand to show details about the
 people, places, and organizations contained in the document.
 This info is